huahanqi/big-data-analytics-hw1/README.md

 ## Background

-This is the assignment 1 for Big Data Sys & Analytics - CS-6220-A at GT.
-I choose to finish Option 2.2 where it gives us a hand-on experience on solving a real-world data system problem.
+This is Assignment 1 for the Big Data Systems & Analytics course (CS-6220) at Georgia Tech.
+I chose to complete Option 2.2, which provides hands-on experience in solving a real-world data systems problem.

 ## Dataset